Residences of Donald Trump: School living

-Manhattan penthouse
+Manhattan

+Studio on 75th Street

+Trump's first apartment in Manhattan was a small rent-controlled studio on the 17th floor of 196 East 75th Street, a 22-story building.
+He referred to it as the penthouse.

+'The Phoenix' and Olympic Tower

-Around the 1970s Trump lived in a penthouse apartment at the Phoenix, a luxury apartment building on 65th Street in the Upper East Side in Manhattan.
-The apartment had large panoramic windows; he decorated the interior in beige, brown, and chrome.
+By 1976, Trump was living in a three-bedroom penthouse apartment at 'The Phoenix', a luxury apartment building at 160 East 65th Street on the Upper East Side of Manhattan.
+The apartment had large panoramic windows and was decorated in beige, brown, and chrome.
+He next moved into an apartment on the 41st floor of Olympic Tower at 641 Fifth Avenue across from St. Patrick's Cathedral.

+800 Fifth Avenue

+After the birth of Donald and Ivana Trump's first child, the family moved into an eight-room apartment at 800 Fifth Avenue.
+One source says the apartment was in an old mansion, a second described it as "an aerie" with a solarium, beige wall-to-wall carpets, beige upholstery, and huge corner windows.
+Ivana Trump furnished the apartment with beige sectional sofas, mirrors "framed with twinkling lights", and dining tables covered with goatskin.

 Greenwich mansion

 Trump purchased a 20000 sqft mansion in Greenwich, Connecticut, in 1982 for $4 million.
 The house had eight bedrooms, eleven baths, a 4000 sqft guest house, a putting green and tennis court, indoor and outdoor pools, and a sauna.
-Ivana Trump received the mansion as part of the settlement in her 1991 divorce from Donald Trump.
+Ivana Trump received the mansion as part of the settlement in 1991 in her divorce from Donald Trump.
 She sold it for $15 million in 1998.

-Fifth Avenue apartment

-Donald and Ivana Trump (his wife at the time) lived in an apartment on Manhattan's Fifth Avenue, which was decorated with beige velvet sofas and goatskin tables.
-According to family friend Nikki Haskell, Donald and Ivana lived in Olympic Tower prior to moving to 800 Fifth Avenue.